Yesterland

 TCM host Robert Osborne appeared on-screen as part of the pre-show and provided recorded narration during the ride—although the tour guide and the hijackers remained.
 The end montage got yet another update.
 But the show scenes did not change.
 The TCM version only lasted slightly more than two years.

-The Great Movie Ride closed permanently August 13, 2017, to make way for Mickey and Minnie’s Runaway Railway.
+The Great Movie Ride closed permanently August 13, 2017, to make way for Mickey & Minnie’s Runaway Railway.

-Mickey and Minnie’s Runaway Railway at Disney’s Hollywood Studios at Walt Disney World
+Mickey & Minnie’s Runaway Railway at Disney’s Hollywood Studios at Walt Disney World

 Mickey & Minnie’s Runaway Railway opened on March 4, 2020.
-The new ride immerses guests in Mickey and Minnie’s cartoon world, where the two beloved mice search for a perfect picnic spot at Runnamuck Park.
+The popular ride immerses guests in a cartoon world.
+The two beloved mice have plans for a perfect picnic spot at Runnamuck Park.
+Engineer Goofy’s train cars become disconnected from his locomotive, sending guests on an odd journey.
 The style is based on the 21st century Mickey Mouse shorts by Paul Rudish.

 If someone tries to tell you it’s the first ride-through attraction with Mickey Mouse, just remember he was in The Great Movie Ride too.